AriJalk/wpf-hotel-project/README.md

 * Username: worker | Password: pass3 | Role: Worker

 #### Information:
-This is a hotel reservation software developed in .NET WPF with SQL Database integration.
+This is a hotel reservation software developed in .NET WPF (C#) with SQL Database integration.
 The database in the repository is stored locally as a MSAccess file, but it can be quickly changed to use an SQL server.
 The application follows the MVVM architecture.
 Reservations are customer-oriented and the room selection is done through a visual representation of the hotel floors vertically and horizontally (Floors and rooms in each floor).

 #### Images